top of page

 Figure 1.jpg

 Figure 1 - A look into our CRISPR toolbox for human genome engineering.
 While CRISPR/Cas9 nuclease from S.pyogenes, was the first CRISPR system that was successfully used to edit human cells, it by far did not remain the only one.
-Adaptations of the CRISPR/Cas9 system now allow the precise modification of specific target sites in the human genome, most notably via prime editing.
+Adaptations of the CRISPR/Cas9 nuclease now allow the precise modification of specific target sites in the human genome, most notably via prime editing.
 Furthermore, catalytically inactive or dead versions of Cas9 (dCas9) are used as programmable "homing devices", to target functional domains to almost any destination in the genome, for instance to allow the transcriptional activation of target genes from their endogenous genomic loci (CRISPRa).
 But also CRISPR systems other than CRISPR/Cas9 have found their way into the human genome engineering toolbox, such as the RNA targeting Cas13 for instance, a ribonuclease that can be used to specifically degrade any target RNA of interest, thereby facilitating reversible gene silencing.

 Since the individual investigation of cancer associated genetic and epigenetic alterations would be extremely time consuming, we develop scalable gene perturbation approaches, so called pooled genetic screens, which allow the analysis of hundreds of thousands of perturbations in a single reaction vessel (Figure 2).
 Moreover, we combine different CRISPR systems to introduce orthogonal perturbations in the same cell, an approach that allows us to infer the direction of the flow of information in genetic networks.